 How to use an Advent Spiral as a Countdown Calendar

-Making an advent spiral with stones is so simple, I can’t think of a single excuse not to make one.
+Making an advent spiral with stones is so simple I can’t think of a single excuse not to make one.
 As mentioned in Step 2, many other items also work great.
-The best news of all is that a Christmas advent calendar this easy can be made in minutes.
-It can be used any number of days before Christmas that you like.
+The best news is that this Christmas advent calendar is easy to make and can be used any number of days before Christmas that you like.

-Once your advent spiral is complete, follow these step by step instructions to countdown to Christmas.
-Please remember that these are merely suggestions, feel free to do it your own way.
+Once your advent spiral is complete, follow these step-by-step instructions to countdown to Christmas or another holiday or date.
+Please remember that these are merely suggestions, feel free to do it your way.

-- At or after sunset on December 1, 2020, take away one stone.
-(If you begin later than the first, add the correct number of stones to start.)
+- Take away one stone just before or after sunset on December 1 or any day after that.
+(If you begin later than December first, add the correct number of stones to start.)

-- Place a beeswax candle in the space where the stone or rock was, and light a candle in its place.
+- Place a beeswax tealight candle (feel free to put it in a reindeer candle holder) in the space where the stone or rock was, and light the candle in its place.
 A beeswax candle is a symbol that light and love are eternally present.
-(Another option is to take the stone away without lighting a candle.
-Instead, light one special candle on the night of the winter solstice, or Christmas, depending on what you are counting down to.)
+(Or, you can take the stone away without lighting a candle, and instead, light one candle on the night of the winter solstice or Christmas Day, depending on what holiday you are counting down to.)

-- Remove another rock or stone, and light a beeswax candle each night until the final piece remains on Christmas Day (or another winter holiday).
-There are two primary ways to do this.
+- Remove another rock or stone, and light a beeswax candle each night until the final stone or piece remains on Christmas Day (or another winter holiday).
+As mentioned above, there are two primary ways to do this.
 Either remove a stone and light one candle each night or light the same number of candles as rocks that have been removed to create a spiral of light.

-- Light a final candle to celebrate the rebirth of the sun on Christmas Day.
+- Light a final candle on the winter solstice or Christmas Day.